 He is currently working on a coffee table book about their history.

-One last shoutout to my bud Jody High of High’s Trip & Roadside facebook page who made the trip from Durham, North Carolina, to Druther’s for the book signing.
+One last shoutout to my bud Jody High of High’s Trip & Roadside Facebook page, who drove from Durham, North Carolina, to Druther’s for the book signing.
 It was great seeing him again.